-Before invitations are issued to attend an on-campus interview, applicants must meet the admission requirements listed previously.
+Before invitations are issued to attend an interview, applicants must meet the admission requirements listed previously.
 After the Office of Admissions receives required application materials, applicant files are reviewed to determine whether applicants merit invitations to attend an interview.
 Applicants may also be placed on a waiting list pending possible openings toward the end of the admissions cycle.
-Visits are typically held between September and April.
-Invited applicants must attend an interview to achieve further consideration in the admissions process.
+Interviews are typically held between September and May.
+Invited applicants must participate in an interview to achieve further consideration in the admissions process.

-Candidates will be required to participate in a interview with other pharmacy applicants.
 Interviews will be used to evaluate verbal communication skills, understanding of the pharmacy profession, commitment to patient care, and other elements as determined by faculty.
-Applicants will be required to participate in writing sample exercises during the visit.
-Visits also provide opportunities for candidates to learn more about the pharmacy program, financial aid, student services, as well as tour the Midwestern University campus and pharmacy school facilities.
+Applicants will be required to participate in writing sample exercises on that same day.
+Interview Days also provide opportunities for candidates to learn more about the pharmacy program, financial aid, student services, as well as tour (or virtually tour) the Midwestern University campus and pharmacy school facilities.